joonipatootie/joonipatootie/README.md

- HAIII! my name is jooni (main name),  u can also call me star or char im playing (mostly vox) :3 it doenst matter !
+ HAIII! my name is jooni (main name),  u can also call me star or just the char im playing (mostly vox) :3 it doenst matter !
 - i have a carrd in my page and a wack strawpage…… 😹
 - i  currentky make hazbin art (sometiems the owl huse :p) ik its a bit scary
 - dont copy my skins, i will know and i will doxx u ^^